emrulk1/web_practices/questions.md

+### Instruction

-Kindly do only what is asked in the tasks.
+- Kindly do only what is asked in the tasks.
 Do not do anything extra.
 Consider that what is not said is not required.

-You can use images hosted online.
+- You can use images hosted online.
 No need to download images offline to use.
+- If dimensions of a table or a list is not defined, assume the least possible value.
+(For example, 1x1 size for a table, and 1 item for a list.)
+- Use only HTML and CSS to complete the tasks until explicitly asked otherwise.

-Please use Git, and commit after every task is completed at least.
-If you think more commits are necessary or better in any task, please do so.
+_**Note:** Please use Git, and commit at least after every task is completed.
+If you think more commits are necessary or better in any task, please do so._

 ### Task 1